develephant/coronium-core-docs/docs-src/docs/pages-guide/usage.md

 ## Dynamic Pages

-To create a dynamic web page, name the file with the __.lua__ extension and use the __[core.pages](/pages-guide/api/#corepages)__ object.
+To create a dynamic web page, name the file with the __.lua__ extension and use the __[core.pages](/pages-guide/api/#corepages)__ method to create a pages object instance.
 The browser path will be the path relative to the pages directory.
 Call the Lua file by addressing it by name, without the .lua extension.

 __Example Paths__